-LinkedIn released its top 10 "buzzwords" found on user profiles in March 2018, and it turns out writing that you're skilled, passionate or motivated may not leave a very memorable impression for potential employers.
+LinkedIn released its top 10 buzzwords found on user profiles in March 2018, and it turns out writing that you're skilled, passionate or motivated may not leave a very memorable impression on potential employers.

 For many, LinkedIn serves as an online resume.
 But LinkedIn allows users to do more than just copy and paste their existing resume text.
 What do we use all that space for?

-Next, your summary is your opportunity to share insight on what drives you and makes you different.
-The summary is the only place where this information really belongs.
-You're better off writing this section in first person to seem approachable, human and unique.
+Your summary is your opportunity to share insight on what drives you and makes you different.
+This is the only place where this information belongs.
+Write this section in first person to seem approachable, human and unique.

-You should also build and add detail to your academic endeavors.
+If you're a recent grad without significant work experience, you can build and add detail to your academic endeavors.
 LinkedIn's profile tools allow you to upload media files, which you can use to exhibit your skills in a direct manner.
-Use class presentations, research papers and other assignments as examples of your work product.
-This is especially relevant for those just beginning to enter the workforce and don't have many professional documents to showcase.
+Clark recommended using class presentations, research papers and other assignments as examples of your work product.

 After you've determined what your professional presence should be and set the parameters of your expertise and areas of interest, start talking.
-Post regular – a few times during the work week is fine.
-Today's skill is being a curator, said Marilyn V. Santiesteban, assistant director of career services at The Bush School at Texas A&M.
+Post regularly – a few times during the workweek is fine.
+Today's skill is being a curator, said Marilyn V. Santiesteban, assistant director of career services at The Bush School at Texas A&M University.

 "LinkedIn … isn't a bulletin board," she said.
 "It's social media, and social media is all about interaction."

-"Show that you're learning new skills and tackling more complicated assignments by refreshing your job description and skills," Santiesteban suggested.
+"Show that you're learning new skills and tackling more complicated assignments by refreshing your job description and skills," Santiesteban said.

 Your profile is updated and relevant to your field.
 Now what?

-Linda Pophal, consultant for Strategic Communications, LLC, tells students in her marketing and business management classes to establish their LinkedIn profiles using common marketing principles, "most notably positioning their profile against identified competitors."
+Linda Pophal, consultant for Strategic Communications, tells students in her marketing and business management classes to establish their LinkedIn profiles using common marketing principles – "most notably, positioning their profile against identified competitors."

-LinkedIn's search allows students, marketers and recruiters to search for people based on specific criteria.
-A job seeker could use this tool to identify other people in the geographic area with the background and credentials that could serve to compete against them.
+You should also utilize LinkedIn's search to find people with specific criteria.
+A job seeker could use this tool to identify other people in their geographic area with the background and credentials to compete against them.
 Once you identify the competition, review their profiles to see how these individuals are positioning themselves.

-"You're looking for any gaps that would allow you to claim a relevant position among these people," Pophal suggests.
-"You want to position yourself in ways that are different from the competition, but still valued by your target audience."
+"You're looking for any gaps that would allow you to claim a relevant position among these people," Pophal said.
+"You want to position yourself in ways that are different from the competition but still valued by your target audience."

 Figure out who you're competing with and be better.
-Build a narrative, utilize the ability to support your experiences and recognize LinkedIn for what it is: a social media platform with the ability to become a robust, powerful professional portfolio.
+Build a narrative, support your experiences, and recognize LinkedIn for what it is – a social media platform with the potential to be a robust, powerful professional portfolio.